microsoftgraph/msgraph-training-smartui-components/README.md

 # Microsoft Graph Training Module - Smart UI with Microsoft Graph, Pickers and Cards

+## IMPORTANT

+**This sample has been archived and is no longer being maintained.
+For a more current sample using Microsoft Graph with smart UI components, please see https://docs.microsoft.com/graph/toolkit/overview.**

 This module will show you how to build a web user interface with Office UI Fabric components and invoking Office 365 pickers for interacting with data from the Microsoft Graph.

 ## Lab - Smart UI with Microsoft Graph, Pickers and Cards